AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 ## SQL Report Builder Integrations

-In the current state of the world, [[!DNL Google Analytics]](../importing-data/integrations/google-analytics.md) is the only integration unavailable for use with the [`SQL Report Builder`](../dev-reports/sql-rpt-bldr.md).
+[[!DNL Google Analytics]](../importing-data/integrations/google-analytics.md) is the only integration unavailable for use with the [`SQL Report Builder`](../dev-reports/sql-rpt-bldr.md).
 This functionality is in development.

 To get started creating a SQL report, click **[!UICONTROL Report Builder]** or **[!UICONTROL Add Report]** at the top of any dashboard.
 In the `Report Picker` screen, click **[!UICONTROL SQL Report Builder]** to open the SQL editor.